PV-Lab/Benchmarking/README.md

     (Article citation coming soon.)

 ## Datasets
-For reuse for code and materials datasets in this repo, please cite both the this study above and the authors for their datasets.
+**For reuse for code and materials datasets in this repo, please cite both this study and the following authors for sharing their datasets.**

-Materials datasets used to benchmark BO performance in this repository is provided by:
+Materials datasets used to benchmark BO performance in this repository are provided by:

 (1) Crossed barrel dataset